LoganAugustine/Truss-FEA/README.md

 This program was created for my final project for AERO 306 - Structural Analysis II at Texas A&M University.
 It can be used to perform Finite Element Analysis for any truss, so long as it is correctly defined in the input file, which I will provide detailed instructions for.

+This repository consists of the main code, the plotting code, 3 input files, and 3 problems and their results.